obfuscar/docs/CONTRIBUTING.md

 **Step 3:** Create a `branch` for your article.

 **Step 4:** Write your article, placing the article in its own folder and any needed images in a _static folder located in the same folder as the article.
-Be sure to follow the [ASP.NET Docs Style Guide](http://docs.asp.net/en/latest/contribute/style-guide.html).
 If you have code samples, place them in a folder within the `/samples/` folder.

 **Step 5:** Submit a Pull Request from your branch to `dockpanelsuite_docs/master`.

 **Step 6:** Discuss the Pull Request with the DockPanel Suite maintainers; make any requested updates to your branch.
 When they are ready to accept the PR, they will add a :shipit: (`:shipit:`) comment.

-**Step 7:** The last step before your Pull Request is accepted is to [squash all commits](http://stackoverflow.com/questions/14534397/squash-all-my-commits-into-one-for-github-pull-request) into a single commit message.
+**Step 7:** The last step before your Pull Request is accepted is to [squash all commits](https://stackoverflow.com/questions/14534397/squash-all-my-commits-into-one-for-github-pull-request) into a single commit message.
 Do this in your branch, using the `rebase` git command.
 For example, if you want to squash the last 4 commits into a single commit, you would use:

 	git rebase -i HEAD~4

 The `-i` option stands for "interactive" and should open a text editor showing the last N commits, preceded with "pick ".
 Change all but the first instance of "pick " to "squash " and save the file and exit the editor.
-A more detailed answer is [available here](http://stackoverflow.com/a/6934882).
+A more detailed answer is [available here](https://stackoverflow.com/a/6934882).

 ## Common Pitfalls ##